mtzgroup/tcpb-client/README.md

 ## TCPB Server ##
 TCPB servers are run using the --server/-s flag (and often using the --gpus/-g flag).
-For example,

-'''
-terachem -s 54321 -g 01
-'''

-starts a TCPB server listening on port 54321 and 2 GPUs (numbered 0 and 1 as per `nvidia-smi`)
+For example, `terachem -s 54321 -g 01` starts a TCPB server listening on port 54321 with 2 GPUs (numbered 0 and 1 as per `nvidia-smi`)